Insights and Updates

 Q: What is the long-term impact of hallucinations?

-A: They will drive demand for transparent, accurate, and explainable AI in credit and finance.
+A: They'll drive demand for transparent, accurate, and explainable AI in credit and finance.

 The Bottom Line

-AI hallucinations are not a reason to abandon automation in credit.
-They are a reminder that accuracy, transparency, and governance must come first.
+AI hallucinations aren't a reason to abandon automation in credit.
+They're a reminder that accuracy, transparency, and governance must come first.
 Businesses that understand the risks and adopt safeguards will unlock the benefits of AI while avoiding costly mistakes.